randdusing/cordova-plugin-bluetoothle/readme.md

 * isDisconnected - Device is disconnected (Don't call disconnect)
 * isBonded - Operation is unsupported.
 (Is the device Android?)
 * setPin - Operation is unsupported.
 (Is the device Android?)
+* retrievePeripheralsByAddress - Operation is unsupported (Is the device iOS?)

 For example:
 ```javascript